 As a leader in distracted driving awareness, Santilli led the development of the “Remembering Ally: Distracted Driving Awareness Campaign,” which was named after a 16-year-old Romeo High School student (Ally Zimmerman) who was hit by a distracted driver in 2011.
 She later died from her injuries.
 The campaign, a joint effort between Ally’s family, friends, and numerous government agencies and businesses, was one of five traffic safety programs in the nation to receive a Peter K. O’Rourke Award during 2013.
 It also received a 2012 Outstanding Traffic Safety Achievement Award from the Michigan Governor’s Traffic Safety Advisory Commission.
 A component of the campaign, a realistic distracted driving crash education video, received an Eclipse Award for production excellence and has been viewed in more than 90 countries.
 Since 2010, Santilli has been speaking about the dangers of distracted driving and promoting increased enforcement.
-Most recently, Santilli conducted extensive research and provided State Representative Martin Howrylak with language for a hands-free distracted driving bill that was introduced in the Michigan Legislature during 2016 and 2017.
+Most recently, Santilli conducted extensive research and provided State Representative Martin Howrylak with language for a hands-free distracted driving bill that was introduced in the Michigan Legislature during 2016 (HB 5867) and 2017 (HB 4466).
 State Senator Ruth Johnson used the language to introduce SB 288 during 2019 and SB 409 during 2021.
 Furthermore, he organized an enforcement initiative known as “Operation Ghost Rider,” which was featured nationally in The Wall Street Journal and at the 2019 Governor’s Highway Safety Association’s Annual Meeting in Anaheim, California.